 We’re here to tell you that it is perfectly possible for SMEs to reach the Chinese traveler, in a cost-effective and time-efficient way.
 Most importantly, it allows businesses to stay in control of their brand image.

 Research has shown that (depending on age) at least 60% of Chinese travelers rely on online sources when planning their next trip.
 A substantial part of those online sources is occupied by social media.
 Seeing the increasingly important role of social media in China and the mobile-first revolution of the last few years, establishing an online presence on Chinese social media has become a must for any company wishing to increase brand recognition with the Chinese consumer.

 While entering the China social media game can be a daunting endeavor, it can also prove to be – when done right – the best low-budget option with the highest change of ROI for small players.
 By establishing a dedicated presence on social media, you can present your services to hundreds of millions of Chinese netizens, and little by little build your brand and reputation, learn more about your customers, earn their trust and eventually, their patronage.

 For purpose of navigating China’s online ecosystem, it might be wise to hire a China consultant or marketing agency that can assist you in every step of the way, from platform selection, registration, and setup to account management, content creation and execution.

 As a final note, it’s not all about online.
 You should also allocate certain resources in liaising with Chinese tour operators and present your company to tourist organizations and other operators in the tourist industry in China, prepare your facility and staff for the inflow of Chinese tourists, and so on.

-If you are interested to learn more, please come to our workshops on 13 or 14 December 2017.
+On 13 or 14 December 2017 MyChinaWeb organised two workshops about this topic.
 More information can be found on the following link.